jdjgilbert/wildecolhull/content/home/hero.md

 <p><b>October 2025:</b>Congrats to Matthew and Jamie for presenting their work at Ento25, the Royal Entomological Society's annual conference in Glasgow!
 Read more about their experience <a href='https://wildecolhull.netlify.app/post/ento25/'>here</a>

+<p><b>October 2025:</b> New paper in press at _Proceedings B_!
+Gilbert et al. 2025.
+Internet images reveal bumblebee-mimicking hoverflies follow models in preferring blue flowers, but retain the typical hoverfly attraction to yellow</a>.
+Find the preprint <a href='https://www.biorxiv.org/content/10.1101/2025.02.03.634701v2'>here</a>, and more details in my Bluesky post, <a href='https://bsky.app/profile/jdjgilbert.bsky.social/post/3li5erybsus2v'>here</a>.

-<p><b>October 2025:</b> Check out the latest  <a href='https://pollinators.hull.ac.uk/project-updates/'>updates from the bee project</a> on our grant website.
+<p><b>October 2025:</b> Latest  <a href='https://pollinators.hull.ac.uk/project-updates/'>updates from the bee project</a> on our grant website.

-<p><b>September 2025:</b> New coauthored paper out! <a href='https://doi.org/10.1093/beheco/araf116'>Lindstedt et al. 2015.
+<p><b>September 2025:</b> New coauthored paper out! <a href='https://doi.org/10.1093/beheco/araf116'>Lindstedt et al. 2025.
 Maternal care shapes an aposematic display and provides lifelong protection against predators.
 Behavioural Ecology 36(5).</a>

 <p><b>September 2025:</b> Welcome to MSc student <b>Will Hurst</b>, who starts a MSc in our lab working on stalk-eyed flies - a new organism for our group!
 See <a href='https://wildecolhull.netlify.app/#people'> people</a> for details.

 <li>More <a href='#posts'>Latest news</a> below</div>